Alma Matters Home » Magazine » Archives » Winter 2000 » Article

 WEST MICHIGAN - Aug.
 17: Tom Izzo, Distinguished Alumnus and former Ambassador Peter Secchia, and Portland Trailblazer Steve Smith were among the area alumni who attended the 1st Annual Steve Smith Charity Challenge in Grand Rapids, with activities at the Frederik Meijer Gardens and a golf outing at Boulder Creek.
 The event raised funds for the Reading is Fundamental program in Grand Rapids Public Schools, the Steve Smith Pershing High MSU Scholarship, MSU’s Ralph Young Fund and the MSU Club of West Michigan.
-In the other photo are club president Gary Mescher, Izzo, MSUAA assistant directors Dave Brown and Sandy Soifer, Steve Smith, and club board member Geoff Fields.
+Also in attendence were club president Gary Mescher, Izzo, MSUAA assistant directors Dave Brown and Sandy Soifer, Steve Smith, and club board member Geoff Fields.

 WISCONSIN - Aug.
 9: Nearly two dozen area alumni attended the Milwaukee Brewer baseball game at the Milwaukee County Stadium, with a stadium tour conducted arranged by Tim Van Wagoner.